When you find a house you'd like to buy, you'll want to present the seller with an offer to purchase the home.

 Common counteroffer proposals include:

-- Providing the seller with more time to vacate the house after the sale is closed
+- More time for the seller to vacate the house after the sale is closed.

-- A clause making it a contingency that the seller's attorney approve the contract as a contingency of the sale (if the seller hasn't had the time to have their attorney review the agreement)
+- That the seller's attorney approve the contract as a contingency of the sale (if the seller hasn't had the time to have an attorney review the agreement).

-- A "liquidated damages clause” that details how much money you'll owe to the seller if you back out of the deal for reasons other than the contingencies you’ve listed.
+- A "liquidated damages clause," which details how much money you'll owe to the seller if you back out of the deal for reasons other than the contingencies listed in the contract.
 In some states, laws limit your liquidated damages to the amount of the earnest money deposit or to a percentage of the purchase price (as in Washington State and California).

 Role of Brokers